Cyb3r-Assassin/n4p/README.md

 * Fully manages system states automatically for Airbase-ng with bridging and ipv4_forwarding ability.
 * Configures all necessary elements and performs MITM, ARP, WPA Cracking, Sniffing and SSLstrip attacks.

 #### 2.0 Added user initiative modularization scripts.
-Now write your own modules in Bash or Python or Perl!
+Now write your own modules in Bash or Python or Perl or any language!
 #### 2.0 Wireless operations now support Debian and Kali linux!

 Opening screenshot of n4p